MicrosoftDocs/dynamics365-guidance/guidance/business-processes/prospect-to-quote-overview.md

 The prerequisites include the following end-to-end business processes.

-- **Product and service lifecycle management**
+- **Concept to market**

+  *Concept to market* can directly feed into defining a sales strategy as the nature of a service will guide how it's sold.
+This process informs the sales strategy and marketing campaigns, as it helps define the services to be promoted.

+- **Design to retire**

-  *Product and service lifecycle management* can directly feed into defining a sales strategy as the nature of a product or service will guide how it's sold.
-This process informs the sales strategy and marketing campaigns, as it helps define the products and services to be promoted.
+  *Design to retire* can directly feed into defining a sales strategy as the nature of a product will guide how it's sold.
+This process informs the sales strategy and marketing campaigns, as it helps define the products to be promoted.

 - **Forecast to plan**